 In order to provide comprehensive care, The Midwife Center offers support to help both primary gynecological and prenatal clients connect with additional resources and clinical referrals at our center and in the community.
 Resources could include ways to obtain affordable health care and childcare, food assistance, free diapers, behavioral health care, information about smoking cessation, and more.

 In order to provide families with additional support during the initial postpartum period, in 2008, The Midwife Center began dedicating nurse time to make postpartum phone calls to every first-time mother and clients in need of additional support.
 During these phone calls made over a six-week (and sometimes longer) period, a TMC nurse and lactation consultant can help new mothers with breastfeeding, discuss nutrition and safety, talk about any challenges with transitioning to motherhood, and provide referrals as needed.
-In 2016 we made nearly 1,000 calls to postpartum mothers.

 Learn more about our services to support clients who wish to breastfeed